-Type 1: Private occupational schools.
-Connecticut does not explicitly allow attorney fee awards for students who prevail in litigation against private occupational schools that have violated the laws/ regulations in place to govern them.
+Connecticut does not explicitly allow attorney fee awards for students who prevail in litigation against private occupational schools that have violated the laws / regulations in place to govern them.

-Type 2: Private degree-granting schools.
-Connecticut does not explicitly allow attorney fee awards for students who prevail in litigation against private occupational schools that have violated the laws/ regulations in place to govern them.
+Connecticut does not explicitly allow attorney fee awards for students who prevail in litigation against private occupational schools that have violated the laws / regulations in place to govern them.

-D. DOES STATE LAW EXPLICITLY AUTHORIZE ATTORNEY GENERAL INVOLVEMENT?
+D. DOES THE STATE EXPLICITLY AUTHORIZE ATTORNEY GENERAL INVOLVEMENT?
 20/20 POINTS\